 Is getting your salespeople to change their processes like trying to get a 2-year-old to eat his broccoli?
 You are not alone.

-Even if it’s obvious the current processes are time-consuming, costly, and unproductive, it’s difficult to successfully motivate salespeople to implement new ways of performing.
+Even if it’s obvious that the current processes are time-consuming, costly, and unproductive, it’s difficult to successfully motivate sales people to implement new ways of performing.

 #1: Get leadership buy-in first.

-Implementing a new sales process means your sales team must change the way they do things.
-The new behavior takes time to become a second nature, and easily loses steam and veers off track if sales feels there are too many obstacles in changing, or the changes are perceived as too cumbersome.
+Implementing a new sales process means that your sales team must change the way they do things.
+New behavior takes time to become second nature.
+It can easily lose steam and veer off track if sales teams feel like there are too many obstacles in the way or if these changes are perceived as too cumbersome.

-Many times we hear the complaint that sales people go back to their old ways after being back in the field.
-We can all agree it’s definitely different out in the field than in a classroom environment during kick off or training.
+We often hear complaints that sales people go back to their old ways after being back in the field.
+We can all agree it’s definitely different out in the field than in a classroom environment during a kick-off or training.

-Back in the field there will be many questions, uncertainties and doubts while implementing the new learned sales process.
-Clients might not be willing to accept some of the sales process items, which will lead into sales people doing short cuts, objecting that “the new sales process” does not work.
+In the field, there will be many questions, uncertainties and doubts when implementing the newly learned sales process.
+Clients might not be willing to accept some of the sales process items, which will lead to sales people finding shortcuts, citing that “the new sales process” does not work.

 #2: Speak the sales person’s language “what’s in it for me?”

-Salespeople are creatures of habit.
-They rarely embrace processes and controls designed to drive their behavior and allow insights to their way of doing their job.
-They feel surveyed and deprived of their freedom to sell “their way” and annoyed by the reporting as they feel micromanaged.
+Sales people are creatures of habit.
+They rarely embrace processes and controls which dictate their behavior.
+They feel surveyed and deprived of their freedom to sell “their way” and are annoyed by the reporting as they feel micromanaged.
 Instead, they often rely on insights to guide their way of doing their job.

-New sales processes get ignored because sales doesn’t understand specifically how it is going to help them sell more, perform higher, and make more money for the company and themselves.
+New sales processes get ignored because sales people don’t specifically understand how it is going to help them sell more, perform higher, and make more money for the company and themselves in the end.

 #3: Make the reporting easy and beneficial to all contributors

-We have seen sophisticated spreadsheets or countless additional fields in the CRM system, requiring salespeople to enter opportunity data.
-When we interviewed sales on how helpful they found this we got answers like “I am entering data I already know!
+We have seen sophisticated spreadsheets or countless additional fields in CRM systems, which require salespeople to enter opportunity data.
+When we interviewed them on how helpful they found this, we got answers like “I am entering data I already know!
 This is clearly designed for management reporting.”
-Bottom line was sales didn’t deem it beneficial at all.
+Bottomline was, the salespeople didn’t deem it beneficial at all.

-When we asked “What could you benefit from sharing the opportunity data?”their responses took an interesting turn.
-“Reduce the time used for reporting and forecasting” as the number one benefit, followed by “Understanding where we stand in a deal and get some potential next steps to overcome hurdles.”
+When we asked how they could benefit from sharing the opportunity data, their responses took an interesting turn.
+“Reduce the time used for reporting and forecasting” was the number one response.
+This was followed by “Understanding where we stand in a deal and get some potential next steps to overcome hurdles.”

 #4: Avoid duplication of efforts.

-We have seen companies introduce a central sales process management and reps still had to fill out additional spreadsheets or other documentation tools for local managers or business lines.
+While we’ve seen companies introduce central sales process management, reps still had to fill out additional spreadsheets and other documentation tools for local managers or business lines.

 I personally worked for a company where reps had to fill out seven spreadsheets, plus enter the data into the CRM for global reporting!
-Such duplication destroys any effort to get reps’ buy-in, leaving little motivation to adopt.
+Such duplication destroys any effort to get reps’ buy-in, which leaves little motivation for sales process adoption.

-We found an interesting habit of over-modeling a sales process.
-For some reason many companies initially design very prescriptive sales processes which are many time too complex and rigid sales process, with dozens of qualification items, sub-processes and approval gates.
-This is confusing and leaves almost no space for adapting to the customers’ buying cycles, or allowing for creativity to overcome hurdles.
+We found an interesting habit of over modeling a sales process.
+For some reason, many companies initially design very prescriptive sales processes which are many time too complex and rigid.
+Furthermore, they are full of qualification items, sub-processes and approval gates.
+This is confusing and leaves almost no space to adapt to the customers’ buying cycles, or for creativity to overcome hurdles.

-This led in many cases to sales people stating “The new sales process doesn’t work” or “the sales process is not designed for my region, type of clients or products I sell.”
-Some of the sales people felt like robots interrogating the clients like an automated voice application.
-Engagement plummets, and so do adoption rates.
+In many cases, this led to salespeople saying that “The new sales process doesn’t work” or “the sales process is not designed for my region or the type of clients or products I sell.”
+The sales reps then end up feeling like robots interrogating the clients like an automated voice machine.
+As a result, engagement and adoption rates plummet.

-Implementing a consistent repeatable sales (qualification) process is crucial to scale your sales.
-By understanding these five strategies, leaders arm themselves with tools that promise to minimize the chances of sales process adoption failing, create a more cohesive and well-executed team unit, and increase the overall closing ratio.
+Implementing a consistent, repeatable sales (qualification) process is crucial to scaling your sales.
+By following these 5 steps, sales leaders can arm themselves with tools that will increase the rate of sales process adoption.
+This will create a more cohesive and well-executed team unit, and increase the overall closing ratio.
 Click here to find out how you can embed your sales process on Salesforce.